Data Protection Policy

-- In emergency situations, the University may provide emergency contact details and other appropriate information to those relevant authorities dealing with the emergency
+Emergency situations: In case of emergency situations, we may need to share your emergency contact details and other appropriate information with relevant authorities.

-Transferring personal data outwith the European Economic Area (EEA)
+Transferring Personal Data outwith the European Economic Area (EEA)

 BWBS and The University has a series of technical and organisational measures in place to ensure that your personal data is protected and safeguarded.

-Graduation Ceremonies organised by University
+Graduation Ceremonies Organised by University

 All graduates of the University are members of the General Council, the graduate and academic body of the University.
-The University has a statutory obligation to retain a list of General Council members, to conduct General Council elections and to inform members about General Council activities.
+The University has a statutory obligation to retain a list of General Council members, to conduct General Council elections, and to inform members about General Council activities.

 The University operates CCTV systems throughout its campuses for the purposes of public safety and the prevention and detection of crime.
 The University’s CCTV Policy will be published online.

-Under data protection legislation and as a student of the University, you have a number of rights including the right to:
+Under data protection legislation and as a student of the University, you have a number of rights including the right to —

-- withdraw consent, at any time, where that is the legal basis of our processing
+- Withdraw consent, at any time, where that is the legal basis of our processing

-- access your personal data and obtain a copy, free of charge
+- Access your personal data and obtain a copy, free of charge

-- rectify inaccuracies in personal data that we hold about you
+- Rectify inaccuracies in personal data that we hold about you

-- erasure, that is, have your details removed from systems that we use to process your personal data
+- Erasure, that is, have your details removed from systems that we use to process your personal data

-- restrict the processing in certain ways
+- Restrict the processing in certain ways

-- object to certain processing of your personal data by us.
+- Object to certain processing of your personal data by us.

-If you wish to raise a complaint on how we have handled your personal data, you can contact Mr Bashir Ahmed (the Data Protection Officer) who will investigate the matter.
+If you wish to raise a complaint on how we have handled your personal data, you can contact Mr. Bashir Ahmed (the Data Protection Officer) who will investigate the matter.